-During the three-month period ended March 31, 2016, the increase in our revenue as compared to the same period in 2015 was primarily the result of continued strong growth from our Cloud Security Solutions, which grew 46%.
-Changes in foreign currency exchange rates negatively impacted our revenue by \$4 million during the three-month period ended March 31, 2016 as compared to the same period in 2015.
-For the three-month periods ended March 31, 2016 and 2015, no single customer accounted for 10% or more of revenue.
+Changes in foreign currency exchange rates impacted our revenue positively by \$1.2 million and negatively by \$2.7 million during the three- and six-month periods ended June 30, 2016, respectively, as compared to the same periods in 2015.
+For the three- and six-month periods ended June 30, 2016 and 2015, no single customer accounted for 10% or more of revenue.

-As part of the reorganization we announced on February 9, 2016, we have adjusted the categorization of our revenue solution categories.
+As part of a reorganization we announced on February 9, 2016, we have adjusted the categorization of our revenue solution categories.
 Certain of our services that were previously included in Media Delivery Solutions are now presented in Performance and Security Solutions.
-Beginning in the first quarter of 2016, revenue from these services were classified in their respective product solution categories; accordingly, we have revised prior period amounts in the following table.
+Beginning in the first quarter of 2016, revenue from these services was classified in its respective product solution category; accordingly, we have revised prior period amounts in the following table.